How to mix, match & stack jewelleryBy Simone Walsh

 Wearing a suite of different jewellery

-If you're not planning on layering jewellery, then you can happily wear necklaces, earrings, bracelets and rings together that compliment each other or whatever works with your outfit.
+If you're not planning on layering jewellery, then you can happily wear a mix of necklaces, earrings, bracelets and rings together that compliment each other, clash well with each other ... or whatever works with your outfit.

-You don't need to wear a piece of jewellery on every suitable body part to feel well dressed: sometimes less is more (and sometimes more is great - it all depends on your sense of style and what type of occasion you're dressing for).
+You really don't need to wear a piece of jewellery on every adornable body part in order to feel well dressed: sometimes less is more.
+But also: sometimes more is great!
+It all depends on your sense of style and what type of occasion you're dressing for.

 Don't be afraid of being matchy-matchy